Last Updated on May 8, 2022 by MABER SAL

 Wiper blades | $20-$30 | $15-$26 |

-We can see that Kia parts have lower than average costs from the table.
+The table shows that Kia parts have lower-than-average costs.
 These costs make the overall maintenance and repairs of Kia significantly cheaper than other car brands.
 Anyone can afford to buy and maintain a Kia because it has an impressive warranty.
 Even when a warranty doesn’t cover a repair, buying parts and paying for the service is affordable.

-Kia is known for making reliable vehicles that are affordable to maintain; their models require significantly less maintenance than other vehicles.
+Kia is known for making reliable, affordable vehicles; their models require significantly less maintenance than other vehicles.
 According to RepairPal, Kias visit the repair shop two times less than the average car for unscheduled maintenance (0.2 times a year).
-Out of the few visits, only 10% can be considered severe, and they cost less than the average rate for most cars.
+Of the few visits, only 10% can be considered severe, and they cost less than the average rate for most cars.

-The cost of maintaining a Kia varies depending on the model, your driving behavior, mileage, and the car’s condition.
-However, you can estimate how much you are likely to spend on maintenance annually.
+The Maintenance cost of a Kia varies depending on the model, driving behavior, mileage, and condition of the car.
+However, you can estimate how much you will likely spend on maintenance annually.
 On average, Kia costs $474 per year for standard maintenance.

 Let’s look at the average annual maintenance cost of the popular Kia models.